maxboro/1d-kalman-filter/README.md

 # Description
 Simple example of Kalman filter in C++.
+Based on [this](https://www.kaggle.com/code/max398434434/1d-kalman-filter) notebook.

 # How to run